PrincetonUniversity/PsyNeuLink/README.md

 ## FORMATTING STANDARDS

      Naming Conventions:
+         - class names use camelCase with an initial capitilization: ClassName
-         - publicly relevant attributes use camel case:  self.someThing
+         - publicly relevant attributes use camelCase:  self.someThing
          - local variables and method args use underscores:  some_thing
          - function names use underscores (enforced by PEP8): some_method